MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

     The Revision Mode will be set to **Multiple** after the update is complete.

 #### Task 2: Create a new revision with a v2 suffix

+Complete the following steps to create a new revision with a v2 suffix.

 1. In the Azure portal, ensure that you have the Revisions page of your container app resource open.